wp-plugins/far-future-expiry-header/readme.txt

 === Far Future Expiry Header ===
 Contributors: Tips and Tricks HQ
 Donate link: http://www.tipsandtricks-hq.com/wordpress-far-future-expiration-plugin-5980
-Tags: cache, expiry, expiry header, far future expiration, expires header, wp-cache, minify, gzip, javascript, css, compression, Requires at least: 3.5
+Tags: cache, expiry, expiry header, far future expiration, expires header, wp-cache, minify, gzip, javascript, css, compression, speed, Requires at least: 3.5
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later

-This plugin will add a far future expiry header for various file types to improve page load speed.
+This plugin will add a far future expiry header for various file types to improve page load speed of your site

 == Description ==

+This plugin offers a few lightweight features to speed up your WordPress site without much hassle.

+= Far Future Expiry =

-This plugin will modify your .htaccess file by inserting code which will add expires headers for common static file types.
+When the feature is enabled, this plugin will modify your .htaccess file by inserting code which will add expires headers for common static file types.

 Expiry header specifies a time far enough in the future so that browsers won't try to re-fetch images, CSS, javascript etc files that haven't changed (this reduces the number of HTTP requests) and hence the performance improvement on subsequent page views.

+= Gzip Compression =

+You can also enable Gzip compression on your site using this plugin.
+Gzip compression will speed up your WordPress site by compressing the page output and sending it to your visitors browser.

+When enabled, the plugin will do gzip compression if the visitor's browser can handle it.

+This feature may conflict with a few other plugins.
+So disable this feature if you need to use a plugin which doesn't work with gzip compression.

 == Installation ==